Christmas and Childhood

 By contrast, at the beginning of the last week of His life, Jesus rode triumphantly into Jerusalem on a donkey, through streets mobbed by people spreading a carpet of palm fronds at His feet.
 While virtually all would abandon Him by the end of the week and demand His crucifixion when offered the choice between freeing Him or Barabbas, at the beginning of the week, there could not have been many people in Jerusalem or in the surrounding area who did not know that Jesus had arrived in the city.

 For me, the difference between Christmas and Easter is also illuminated by a stunningly beautiful painting I first saw in the Louvre nearly twenty years ago.
 I was wandering around at the end of a long morning, a bit numb and almost overcome by a museum as large and rich in visual delights as the Louvre.
-As I turned a corner, I saw the painting by Georges de la Tours.
-It is entitled simply St. Joseph the Carpenter.
+As I turned a corner, I saw the painting by Georges de La Tour.
+It is entitled simply Christ with St. Joseph in the Carpenter’s Shop.

 From the first moment I saw this painting, I was completely enthralled by its beauty and peace.
 Obviously, thousands—perhaps tens of thousands—of nativity paintings and other images depict Jesus as an infant, typically with His mother Mary.
 Probably an equal number are devoted to His ministry, His suffering in Gethsemane and on the cross, and His subsequent Resurrection and ascension into heaven.

-De la Tours portrays the youthful Jesus looking at His stepfather with deep affection as Jesus holds a candle to light the work of the man who was known in His community and, for much of Jesus’ life, as His father.
+De La Tour portrays the youthful Jesus looking at His stepfather with deep affection as Jesus holds a candle to light the work of the man who was known in His community and, for much of Jesus’s life, as His father.
 The painting conveys a sense of love, deep affection, peace, innocence, and purity—each a wonderful attribute of Christmas and of childhood.
-For me, de la Tours has captured much of what Christmas represents.
+For me, de La Tour has captured much of what Christmas represents.
 He does so through the eyes of a young boy, an innocent young boy.
 Don’t all of us, in a way, see Christmas through the eyes of children?

 And when they found him not, they turned back to Jerusalem, seeking him.